Women know their own bodies better than anyone and

 Given the substantial burden of maternal morbidity and mortality and the persistence of racial disparities, the Wisconsin Department of Health Services supports the in-depth investigation of maternal death incidents through the Wisconsin Maternal Mortality Review Team (MMRT).
 The MMRT is part of Wisconsin’s broader effort to use comprehensive fatality reviews, such as Child Death Review (CDR) and Fetal and Infant Mortality Review (FIMR), to inform public health prevention.

 Wisconsin also investigates perinatal health issues by participating in the Pregnancy Risk Assessment Monitoring System (PRAMS).
-PRAMS is an ongoing survey of new mothers conducted in partnership with the Centers for Disease Control and Prevention.
+PRAMS is an ongoing survey of new mothers conducted in partnership with the CDC.
 PRAMS examines the attitudes and experiences of women before, during, and shortly after pregnancy.

 Findings from these investigations and other research suggest that quality in maternal health care can be maintained through regionalized systems of perinatal care.
 Regionalization ensures that the highest-risk pregnant women and infants receive care in facilities well-equipped to manage them.
 The Wisconsin Association for Perinatal Care (WAPC) leads a self-assessment process to help hospitals identify their level of perinatal care and makes these designations available to the public.